Working at RIKEN

 Programs for work-life balance

-RIKEN offers numerous programs to help employees maintain a healthy work-life balance, including generous provisions for maternity leave for women, childcare and family nursing care for both mothers and fathers, working-from-home opportunities, reinstatement programs after extended leave, special provisions for starting work late or leaving early, and much more.
+RIKEN offers numerous programs to help employees maintain a healthy work-life balance, including generous provisions for maternity leave for women, special paid leave during a spouse’s pregnancy and childbirth, childcare and family nursing care for both mothers and fathers, a work-from-home system, reinstatement programs after extended leave, special provisions for flextime, and much more.

 Gender Equality Program

-RIKEN aims to create a workplace where both men and women can give full rein to their talents and abilities.
-There are many support programs offered to make this possible.
-Women have a diverse choice of working styles compared to other places in Japan.
+RIKEN aims to create a workplace where both men and women can give full reign to their talents and abilities.
+There are many support programs offered to make this possible, including additional budget for women newly appointed as PIs, and a diverse choice of working styles during childrearing years.
 Furthermore, RIKEN actively supports male employees who choose to take time off for childcare.

-In case of any difficulties arising at work, personal support coordinators are available to meet with employees and offer support.
+RIKEN’s Gender Equality Promotion Committee and campus subcommittees meet regularly to discuss and examine issues to realize a gender-equal environment.
 Finding ways to change the overall work environment so that people can maintain a better work-life balance, in particular during their childcare years, is an important goal for RIKEN.
+You can read more about our specific programs to support gender equality at the RIKEN Diversity Initiative website.

 Paid leave

 For full-time employees, annual paid leave is 20 days per fiscal year (from April to March of the following year), prorated according to the date of hire.
-In addition, RIKEN grants 7 days of summer vacation leave and various kinds of special paid leave for significant life events such as births, weddings, and deaths.
+In addition, RIKEN grants 7 days of work-life balance leave and various kinds of special paid leave for significant life events such as births, weddings, and deaths.

 RIKEN Mutual Benefit Society (Kyosaikai)

-Upon hire by RIKEN full-time employees are automatically enrolled in the RIKEN Mutual Benefit Society, better known by its Japanese name, the Kyosaikai, and a small membership is deducted from your salary every month.
-The RIKEN Mutual Benefit Society is an employee mutual aid society with around 3,500 members and provides a wide range of benefits, services, and events to promote interaction and exchange among all RIKEN employees and to otherwise help to create a pleasant and comfortable working environment for everyone.
+Upon hire by RIKEN, full-time employees are automatically enrolled in the RIKEN Mutual Benefit Society, better known by its Japanese name, the Kyosaikai, and a small membership fee is deducted from your salary every month.
+The RIKEN Mutual Benefit Society is an employee mutual aid society with around 3,500 members that provides a wide range of benefits, services, and events to promote interaction and exchange among all RIKEN employees and to otherwise help to create a pleasant and comfortable working environment for everyone.

 Staff Facilities